Healthy Cauliflower Fried Rice

 Important Note: This is not an authentic fried rice recipe.
 My goal is always to share recipes that are a bit healthier and made with affordable, accessible ingredients so everyone can enjoy them regardless of their food allergies or dietary restrictions.
 If you are looking for an authentic fried rice recipe – check out this recipe!

-How to make Cauliflower Fried Rice
+How to make healthy Cauliflower Fried Rice

 - Add in peppers and carrots and sauté for another 5 minutes.